romanglo/2D-LEGO-GA/README.md

 # Genetic Algorithm Solution to 2D-LEGO Coverage Problem
 The project suggests a solution to 2D-LEGO brick layout problem using genetic algorithm.

-In general, 2D-LEGO brick layout problem is a combinatoric optimization problem with the following details:<br>
+In general, 2D-LEGO brick layout problem is a combinatorial optimization problem with the following details:<br>
 When given a layer with the size WxH and a bag of LEGO bricks, we want to find the optimal arrangement of the bricks on a paper to receive a maximum coverage.<br>

 ## Getting Started